8 Christmas Crafts From Around the World

 You’ll Need:

-- a 1-foot muslin square,
+- a 1-foot muslin square

-- a fine-line black marker,
+- a fine-line black marker

-- a ruler,
+- a ruler

-- and fabric markers or crayons
+- fabric markers or crayons

 Making Adinkra Cloth